-- 1. Always keep the tool tethered when working "at height".
-Maximum lanyard length is 2 m (6.5 ft). - 2.
-Use only with lanyards appropriate for this tool type and rated for at least 6.5 kg (14.4 lbs). - 3.
+- Always keep the tool tethered when working "at height".
+Maximum lanyard length is 2 m (6.5 ft).
+The maximum permissible fall height for lanyard (tether strap) must not exceed 2 m (6.5 ft). - 2.
+Use only with lanyards appropriate for this tool type and rated for at least 7.0 kg (15.4 lbs). - 3.
 Do not anchor the tool lanyard to anything on your body or on movable components.
 Anchor the tool lanyard to a rigid structure that can withstand the forces of a dropped tool. - 4.
-Make sure the lanyard is properly secured at each end prior to use. - 5.
-Inspect the tool and lanyard before each use for damage and proper function (including fabric and stitching).
+Make sure the lanyard is properly secured at each end prior to use. - Inspect the tool and lanyard before each use for damage and proper function (including fabric and stitching).
 Do not use if damaged or not functioning properly. - 6.
 Do not wrap lanyards around or allow them to come in contact with sharp or rough edges. - 7.
 Fasten the other end of the lanyard outside the working area so that a falling tool is held securely. - Attach the lanyard so that the tool will move away from the operator if it falls.
 Dropped tools will swing on the lanyard, which could cause injury or loss of balance. - 9.
 Do not use near moving parts or running machinery.
 Failure to do so may result in a crush or entanglement hazard. - 10.
 Do not carry the tool by the attachment device or the lanyard. - 11.
-Only transfer the tool between your hands while you are properly balanced.

-- 12. Do not attach lanyards to the tool in a way that keeps guards, switches or lock-offs from operating properly. - 13.
+Only transfer the tool between your hands while you are properly balanced. - 12.
+Do not attach lanyards to the tool in a way that keeps guards, switches or lock-offs from operating properly. - 13.
 Avoid getting tangled in the lanyard. - 14.
 Keep lanyard away from the cutting area of the tool. - 15.
 Use multi-action and screw gate type carabineers.
 Do not use single action spring clip carabineers. - 16.
 In the event the tool is dropped, it must be tagged and removed from service, and should be inspected by a Makita Factory or Authorized Service Center.